52inc/SwiftyGiphy/README.md

 `SwiftyGiphyAPI.shared.apiKey = SwiftyGiphyAPI.publicBetaKey`

 ###Recommendations
-Recommended usage is to present SwiftyGiphyViewController modally, with another object (such as the presenting view controller) assigned as the delegate of SwiftyGiphyViewController.
+Recommended usage is to present SwiftyGiphyViewController modally in a UINavigationController, with another object (such as the presenting view controller) assigned as the delegate of SwiftyGiphyViewController.

 You should dismiss SwiftyGiphyViewController in the delegate methods, when you need to.